- Written by Dr.Mehmet Demircioglu

 Temporary donor shedding can also happen after surgery.
 This is different from the removed follicles not regrowing.
 Donor shock loss may recover over time, but true overharvesting does not simply reverse.
 If you see donor thinning, the timing, pattern, and surgical details matter.

 The donor is protected before surgery by choosing a safe graft number.
 It is protected during surgery by careful extraction.
-It is protected after surgery by gentle care, avoiding trauma, and giving the scalp time to heal.
+It is protected after surgery by gentle handling, avoiding trauma, and giving the scalp time to heal.
 It is also protected by not asking one session to solve every possible future problem.

 Patients sometimes ask for 5000 or 7000 grafts because they think the number itself proves strength.
 In reality, the donor area decides what is safe.
 I have written about whether 5000 grafts is too much for one session and whether 7000 grafts over two days can be safe.
 These questions need individual donor analysis, not a slogan.